Technology (TECH-GB)

 Typically offered occasionally

 This course provides a thorough examination of several key technologies that enable major advances in e-business and other high-tech industries and explores the new business opportunities that these technologies create.
-For each of these technologies it provides an overview of the space corresponding to this class examines who the major players are and how they use these technologies.
+For each of these technologies it provides an overview of the space corresponding to it.
+This class examines who the major players are and how they use these technologies.
 Students then study the underlying technologies; examine the business problems to which they can be applied; and discuss how these problems are solved.
 Key companies in the spaces created by these technologies are also studied: what these companies do; which technologies they use; how these technologies support their critical applications; and how these companies compete and collaborate among themselves.
 Moreover the course examines possible future directions and trends for the technologies being studied; novel applications that they enable; and how high-tech companies can leverage applications of these technologies.
 This is an advanced course and it is intended for the students who have already acquired basic knowledge of technical concepts and who want to advance their knowledge of technologies beyond the basics and to further develop an understanding of the dynamics of the spaces associated with these technologies.

 Grading: Grad Stern Graded